StevenBlack/vocab/million-dollar-words.md

 ### baleful
 Extremely harmful; pernicious.
 Often confused with doleful, which means sad.
 The children in Keane paintings have doleful expressions; Roy Cohn's approach to his fellow human beings was baleful.
-It's pronounced BAIL-FULL.

 ### balletomane